jeremymiller00/kb/README.md

 # Knowledge Base

-This is the CLI version of the Knowledge Base App
-This is what I am currently working on
+This is the Swagger / FASTAPI version of the Knowledge Base App This is what I am currently working on
 The GUI version is knowledge-base-loader
 If any visualizations are needed, use Jupyter